caubry/sublime-flash/README.md

 ## orly?
 Yes, really!
-When running the bash script you will be able to customise the dimension of your new fresh project, set the company or username and the project name, ideal for your new namespace.
+When running the bash script you will be able to customise the dimensions of your new fresh project, set the company or username and the project name, ideal for your new namespace.
 It also keeps a track of your ActionScript Classes source folder and your prefered web browser, so you won't have to set your preferences all the time.

-## Prerequisite
+## Prerequisites
 ###1.
 Any version of Adobe Flash
 ###2.
 Flex SDK binary set in your $PATH